jackyzha0/quartz/content/swinburne/year-2023/semester-2/COS30049/workshops/Workshop 1.md

 >[!info] Blockchain
 >
->a decentralized database system^[].
+>a decentralized database system.
 Information is stored in a block and gets chained to other blocks.

 >[!info] Bitcoin
 >